 The local bus from Padang Besar Thailand to Hat Yai costs 44 THB.

-Tickets to Padang Besar can be purchased from KL Sentral ticket counters or any Malaysian railway station up to 60 days in advance.
+Tickets to Padang Besar can be purchased from KL Sentral station ticket counter or any Malaysian railway station up to 60 days in advance (booking periods may vary).

 If you want to make an advance booking you can also :